NVS-SK/AI-Representative/docs/prd.md

 - User control of data.

 ### Usability
-- Simple, consistent across devices.
+- Simple and consistent across devices.

 ## Functional Requirements
 *Note: This section describes full intended product behavior.
 Some items (e.g., Web Search Integration) are planned as Future Features and are not part of the current MVP.*